RECOMMENDED PROCEDURES FOR REQUESTING A PERMIT TO CARRY OUT RESEARCH IN TURKEY

 Turkish law requires foreign scholars to obtain official permissions and visas to carry out research at institutions in Turkey for each calendar year.
 Three considerations include 1) which visa a researcher enters the country with, 2) will the researcher need a research permit and if so, what procedure is used to acquire the permit, and 3) will the researcher need a residence permit.
 In general, researchers should seek permission to carry out research from the director(s) of the institution(s) where they intend to work; this includes researchers who wish to work in libraries housed in Turkish museums.
 A letter of consent from the host institution should accompany an application for a research visa to the Turkish Consulate.

-Scholars wishing to carry out research in Turkey for terms longer than three months should apply for the research permit from the library, archive, or other sponsoring institution.
+Scholars wishing to carry out research in Turkey for terms longer than three months should apply for a research permit from the library, archive, or other sponsoring institution.
 In addition they must secure a research visa through a Turkish Consulate prior to entering Turkey.
-Finally, they need to procure a residence permit from local authorities within 30 days of arrival.
+Finally, they need to get a residence permit from local authorities within 30 days of arrival.
 Non-U.S. researchers should consult the Turkish Consulate for specific procedures.

-- Applicants should fill out the research permit application form legibly, preferably typed.
+1. Applicants should fill out the research permit application form legibly, preferably typed.
 Include a photocopy of your passport identification page.

 It is necessary to send a copy of the results/report of your research to the KVMGM to ensure that your file is complete, otherwise the ministry may deny your future requests for a research permit.
 If you plan to use the library in a museum, you may apply directly to the museum director.